 Although this is something that depends on what every woman wants/feels for her body and it’s something totally subjective, cycling can help you build great calves, glutes, and quads with regular cycling sessions.
 I want you to picture the movement of a squat.
 Now picture the movement of your legs while cycling.
 The movement is very similar.
 If you think squats are good for your legs, imagine what 30 minutes of cycling can do.

 If you want to up the intensity and get your legs working harder, try adding some resistance or hill work into your cycles.
 If you’re on a regular bike, try riding in a higher gear up hills to really set your legs on fire.
 It might not be much fun at the time but think of the results at the end.
 There’s a reason why so many pro cyclists are known for their big legs.

-Cycling is an amazing tool women can use to improve their physical and mental health.
+Cycling is an amazing tool women and ladies can use to improve their physical and mental health.
 Whether you’re looking to get fit, or just get outside and meet new people, cycling can do it all.
 If you’re nervous about getting started, sign up for a proficiency class to help gain some confidence on your bike.
 Speak to your local bike shop about what bike will suit you, and join your local bike club.
 If being out on the roads is a bit too much, try a stationary bike for indoor use.
 They’ll do wonders for your fitness.

 Oja, P., Titze, S., Bauman, A., de Geus, B., Krenn, P., Reger-Nash, B., & Kohlberger, T. (2011).
 Health benefits of cycling: a systematic review.
 Scandinavian journal of medicine & science in sports, 21(4), 496–509. https://doi.org/10.1111/j.1600-0838.2011.01299.x